Keep up to date with everything IiB, sign up to our mailing list

-It is emerging that there are a number of women in Ireland aged between forty seven and ninety one years old who were subjected to a procedure during childbirth called Symphysiotomy, now discredited as an ineffective and inhumane treatment in childbirth.
+It is emerging that there are a number of women in Ireland aged between 47 and 91 years old who were subjected to a procedure during childbirth called Symphysiotomy, now discredited as an ineffective and inhumane treatment in childbirth.

 Between 1949 and 1987 a number of women in Ireland were operated on during childbirth and without consent, leaving them permanently in pain and disabled.
 In many cases their children died or were left brain damaged or otherwise permanently injured or disabled.